zalando/skipper/docs/tutorials/basics.md

 A Predicate adds a matching rule to a route.
-For example the Cookie predicate, `Cookie("yandex", "true")`, matched if there is a cookie in the request with name "yandex" and the value is "true", else the route processing will go one and try to find another matching route for the given request.
-Multiple predicates can be concatenated by `&&` which means a logical **AND**.
+For example the Cookie predicate, `Cookie("yandex", "true")`, matched if there is a cookie in the request with name "yandex" and the value is "true", else the route processing will go on and try to find another matching route for the given request.
+Multiple predicates can be combined by `&&` which means a logical **AND**.
 If you need a logical **OR**, you have to create another route.

 Special Predicates: